azharlabs/papert-code/docs/development/deployment.md

 ---

-### 4. Running the latest Qwen Code commit from GitHub
+### 4. Running the latest Papert Code commit from GitHub

-You can run the most recently committed version of Qwen Code directly from the GitHub repository.
+You can run the most recently committed version of Papert Code directly from the GitHub repository.
 This is useful for testing features still in development.

 ```bash
 # Execute the CLI directly from the main branch on GitHub